Minimum Stable Cut and Treewidth: Unweighted Min Stable Cut

-To see this, suppose for contradiction that the $j$-th edge of $G$ connects $v_{(i_1,\sigma(i_1))}$ to $v_{(i_2,\sigma(i_2))}$.
-We claim that in this case the Checker connected to $P_{(i_1,j)}, P_{(i_2,j)}$ will have at least $2n+7$ cut edges.
-Indeed, observe that in this case the neighborhoods of $t_j^1, t_j^2, t_j^3, t_j^4$ are all contained on one of the two sides of the partition.
-Then, either the neighborhood of one of these four vertices is not completely balanced, in which case the cut includes at least $2n+3$ edges incident on these plus at least $4$ edges incident on $a_j,b_j$; or the sets $T_j^1, T_j^2, T_j^3, T_j^4$ are also all contained on one of the two sides of the partition and furthermore, $T_j^1\cup T_j^3$ are on one side and $T_j^2\cup T_j^4$ are on the other.
+Recall now that by our previous counting, if the neighborhood of one of the vertices $t_j^1, t_j^2, t_j^3, t_j^4$ is not completely balanced, then at least $2n+7$ edges will be cut inside the gadget and we are done.
+Suppose then that the four neighborhoods are in fact completely balanced.
+By the reasoning of the previous paragraph we conclude that each of the sets $T_j^1, T_j^2, T_j^3, T_j^4$ is fully contained on one of the two sides of the partition and furthermore, $T_j^1\cup T_j^3$ are on one side and $T_j^2\cup T_j^4$ are on the other.
 This implies that $a_j, b_j$ must be on distinct sides of the partition.
 As a result, no matter where $c_j$ is placed, one of $a_j,b_j$ will have all three of its incident edges cut and as a result at least $2n+7$ edges will be cut in this Checker.
 We conclude that $\sigma$ must encode an independent set. \end{proof}

 \begin{lemma} The constructed graph has pathwidth $O(k)$. \end{lemma}